eugeneware/jsonquery-engine/README.md

 // smart enough to use levelups sorted indexes to efficiently do range queries BEFORE fetching data { 'num': { $gte: 500 } }

-// smart engouh to turn these both into { 'num': { $lte: 500 } } and use and index range lookup { $not: { 'num': { $gte: 500 } } }
+// smart enough to turn these both into { 'num': { $lte: 500 } } and use and index range lookup { $not: { 'num': { $gte: 500 } } }
 { 'num': { $not: { $gte: 500 } } }